 Recommender quality does matter.
 Typically, only two recommender letters are expected.
 If the applicant doesn’t have two quality letters, it’s possible the applicant is just overly-worried.
 Often, the letters can be done in the quality fashion that top MBA programs seek, but the applicant just needs reassurance.
 If the letters are truly poor quality, we encourage the applicant to cast a wider net for MBA programs.
 They might also need to reconsider their recommender choice, and/or delay an application season.

 A report suggests business schools are clamping down on excessive recommender “coaching.”
 How far can candidates go in preparing their recommender?

 Attributes and examples are entirely appropriate as ways to prepare recommenders.
 We discourage our clients from writing recommender letters for ethical reasons, and because their own voice is often transparent within the materials.

 A SBC consultant recently commented, “The ethical viewpoint is right on track.
 Admissions officers are very good at detecting different writing styles.
 If they think the letters are over-coached or has too many different edits (which bring in different styles), then that is a red flag.
 The admissions officers want the recommenders to write it.”

+Here’s how to address requests for sample recommendation letters.
 For more on the MBA recommendation letter topic, check out my prior post for US News & World Report, 5 Don’ts for Managing MBA Recommenders.